There are several options for pain medications for labor

 - Severe headaches when you are sitting upright

 - Difficulty breathing (in the rare event that the medication is injected in a way that affects your chest wall and breathing muscles)

 - Back pain at the sight of the injection after surgery

 Local anesthesia may be used during a vaginal birth

 If you need an episiotomy or experience vaginal tears that need to be repaired, local anesthesia is injected directly into the vaginal or perineal tissue.
 This is the most fast-acting type of the pain medications for labor.

 There are pros and cons for every pain relief option.
-Our Grapevine and Alliance obgyns are happy to discuss these with you in further detail.
+Our Grapevine and Fort Worth ObGyns are happy to discuss these with you in further detail.
 Sometimes, the circumstances will dictate the choice; in other cases, it’s the mother’s personal decision.
 To learn more about pain medications for labor and delivery, contact us.